TZstatsADS/Fall2016-proj5-grp4/README.md

 	+ team member 3 Yifei Hu (yh2781)
 	+ team member 4 Yu Qin (yq2186)
 	+ team member 5 Chi Zhang (cz2388)
-+ Project summary: In this project, we try to predict DJIA (Dow Jones Industrial Average) using 25 everyday headlines from Reddit.
++ Project summary: In this project, we try to predict the ups and downs of DJIA (Dow Jones Industrial Average) using 25 everyday headlines from Reddit.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.